delexw/mcpware/README.md

 **Required**:
 - `security_policy` with `backend_security_levels` classifying each backend as `public`, `internal`, or `sensitive`
-- Backend commands must start with `["docker", "run", ...]` when using Docker
+- Backend commands must start with `docker` when using Docker

 See `config.example.json` for more backend examples (databases, APIs, etc.).